kimai/kimai/var/docs/invoices.md

 Docx templates are powered by [PHPWord](https://github.com/PHPOffice/PHPWord) and its `TemplateProcessor`.

-**Important:** The variable `${entry.description}` has to be set in one table row, otherwise no timesheet records will be rendered!
+**Important:** You have to add one of the variables - either `${entry.description}` or `${entry.row}` - in one table row, otherwise the rendering process will fail!
+The row containing this variable will be cloned for every included timesheet record.

-This row will then be cloned for every timesheet entry.
+If you do not use `${entry.description}` then a fallback for `${entry.row}` is used and will be removed in the rendering process, it will not show up in the generated invoice.

 See below in `Template variables` to find out which variables you can use in your template.